 Using pot sherds, is something which has clear parallels with how the native peoples of the Amazon worked the land when their societies transformed from slash and burn farming into intensive farming, also about 3,000 years ago.
 To protect the soil, which stays unprotected longer with intensive farming, they produced enormous quantities of pottery, to be smashed and spread over the land.
-That way protecting the soil against the generous, hard rain.
-It is the black earth called terra preta, ‘black soil’ and it is full of pot sherds, loads of charcoal, and organic waste of settlements.
+That way protecting the soil against the generous, hard rain there too.
+It’s the black earth called terra preta, ‘black soil’, and it’s full of pot sherds, loads of charcoal, and organic waste of settlements.
 The charcoal wasn’t simply a residue of fireplaces.
 People actively produced charcoal to optimize fertilization of the soil admixture (Mann 2006).
-We are interested in studies explaining the apparent similarities between the terra preta of the Amazon and the Celtic fields of Europe.
+We’re interested in studies explaining the apparent similarities between the terra preta of the Amazon and the Celtic fields of Europe.
 Occurring at more or less the same time in history as well.
 We couldn’t find such answers or studies.

 Another intriguing aspect is how things worked with those embankments surrounding the Celtic fields.
 These banks are many centuries old.
 Development of the banks might have been as follows.
-At first the fields were fenced with wattle work to protect crops against grazing of domestic and wild animals alike.
+At first, the fields were fenced with wattle work to protect crops against grazing of domestic and wild animals alike.
 Maybe also to mark the property.
 Then, over time refuse of the land was thrown along the fences, together with compost admixtures (of imported, non-local soil, dung, charcoal, and sherds) carted from the farmsteads.
 Every season the bank sediment, the Celtic terra preta, was used as fertilizer and for protection of the soil against the rain.
 A net sediment preservation must have caused the banks to slowly grow over the centuries (Arnoldussen 2017).